vibe13/sentinel/docs/pnc-buildtypes/triggered-build/v1/README.md

 ### ByProducts

 The `byproducts` SHOULD contain entries which identify the logs of the alignment process and of the build process.
-Such entries SHOULD respectively be named `alignmentLog` and `buildLog` and provide the URIs from where the logs can be downleaded.
+Such entries SHOULD respectively be named `alignmentLog` and `buildLog` and provide the URIs from where the logs can be downloaded.

 ## Examples